deepeshdm/Neural-Style-Transfer/README.md

 import matplotlib.pylab as plt from API import transfer_style

-# Path of the downloaded pre-trained model
+# Path of the downloaded pre-trained model or 'model' directory
 model_path = r"C:\Users\Desktop\magenta_arbitrary-image-stylization-v1-256_2"

 # NOTE : Works only for '.jpg' and '.png' extensions,other formats may give error